Asian Americans in Atlanta stunned by shootings as advocates demand action

 Local community organizations and public officials, including Gov. Brian Kemp (R), urged the public to remember the victims and police to take quick action on the case.

 “We are shaken by the violence in our city that has left 8 people dead, including members of the Asian American community,” tweeted Asian Americans Advancing Justice Atlanta.
-“We are gathering information about what happened and what the needs of those directly impacted are.
-Now is the time to hold victims and their families in our hearts and with light.”
+“We are gathering information about what happened & the needs of directly impacted are.
+Now is the time to hold victims and their families in our hearts & with light.”

-Sen. Raphael Warnock, D-Ga., referred to the fatalities as “senseless deaths.”
+Sen. Raphael G. Warnock, D-Ga., referred to the fatalities as “senseless deaths.”

 “My heart grieves with the loved ones of the 8 people killed tonight,” Warnock tweeted on Tuesday.
 “We cannot stop working together to drive out the hate that caused these senseless deaths.”